Whiskey through Prohibition

 There's a lot to say about Hiram Walker's Canadian Club when it comes to Chicago history.
-Walker started his distillery in 1858 in Detroit, Michigan.
+The East Douglas, Massachusetts native moved to Detroit, Michigan in 1838, and started his distillery 20 years later in 1858.
 When Prohibition (1920-1933) became an inevitability, Walker relocated the business across the Detroit River to Windsor, Ontario.
 He still lived in Detroit, so he commuted back and forth through a private tunnel under the river.

 Walker's whisky did well in Canada as liquor was still legal, but the real money was from bootlegging, and Hiram made a considerable amount of money selling to gangs based out of Detroit including the infamous Purple Gang.

 It is at this point in the story where we cross over into folklore - it's an area that is muddled by incomplete police work, skeptical evidence, and a tsunami wave of bragging hitting against the solid rock coast of denial.

 But this is what we do know: After the St. Valentine's Day Massacre (1929) in which seven members and associates of Chicago's North Side Gang were murdered, the Purple Gang were no longer able to bootleg whisky.
 The person who took over for them was a member of the North Side Gang's rival to the south...
 Al Capone.